Australia refuses to repatriate ISIS-linked citizens in Syria as escape attempt fails

 In a statement to CNN, a Australian government spokesperson said the country “is not and will not repatriate people from Syria.”

-“Our security agencies have been monitoring – and continue to monitor – the situation in Syria to ensure they are prepared for any Australians seeking to return to Australia,” the home affairs spokesperson said.
+“Our security agencies have been monitoring – and continue to monitor – the situation in Syria to ensure they are prepared for any Australians seeking to return to Australia,” the spokesperson said.

 “People in this cohort need to know that if they have committed a crime and if they return to Australia they will be met with the full force of the law.”